Sedation Dentistry in Austin, TX

 Conscious sedation is intended to reduce sensations, so you’re awake and completely relaxed.
 You may even fall asleep, but will be able to hear your dentist’s instructions and respond appropriately.
 There’s no fear for waking up at the middle of the procedure because our team will be constantly monitoring your level of consciousness throughout the treatment.

-At Park Dental in Austin, Dr. Koenig will recommend a sedative that suits you best, including:
+At Park Dental in Austin, our dentist will recommend a sedative that suits you best, including:

 - Oral sedation - a pill that you take one hour (or so) before treatment to induce limited consciousness

 - Local anesthetic - this numbing agent is used to block any feelings of discomfort or pain from the treatment site.
 You may experience mild pressure during the procedure, but there’s no pain.